Clemapfel/jluna/docs/manual.md

 This time, because the tasks was not destructed prematurely, it had 10 milliseconds more time to finish.
 This happened to be enough for it to reach its intended count.

-To force users to keep track of their tasks, there is no equivalent to Julia's `@spawn`, the user needs to cache the task to start it, hopefully avoiding situations where tasks end unexpectedly.
+jluna has no equivalent to Julia's `Threads.@spawn`.
+This is, to force users to keep track of their tasks: to `.schedule` a task, they need to first cache it in a variable.
+This hopefully avoids situations where tasks end unexpectedly.

 ### Accessing a Tasks State